GunnarFarneback/LongestPaths.jl/README.md

     find_longest_path(graph, first_vertex = 1, last_vertex = 0; kwargs)

-Find the longest simple path in a directed LightGraphs graph, starting with `first_vertex` and ending in `last_vertex`.
+Find the longest simple path in a directed Graphs.jl `graph`, starting with `first_vertex` and ending in `last_vertex`.
 If `last_vertex` is 0 the path may end anywhere.
 If time limits or other restrictions prevent finding an optimal path, an upper bound on the maximum length